Hi, my name is

 Devops contractor at SFR (French ISP and phone operator), Cisco NSO project Team (SDN).
 In charge of datacenter deployment automation and operations in the context of the new 5G network deployment.

 • I worked on designing and deploying a full devops stack, for developers to git push their Python source code, ending with their code deployment to production Cisco NSO devices.
-I even had, on the SFR request, to build from source docker registry it self : SFR needed its CICD platform to be “fully built from source” (docker, registry, etc.), and that, for security constraints.
+I even had, on the SFR request, to build from source docker registry it self : SFR needed its CI/CD platform to be “fully built from source” (docker, registry, etc.), and that, for security constraints.

 • I designed git workflows, trained on how to operate Gitlab EE as an infrastructure on premise : software engineers at SFR, were in charge of operating their own Gitlab EE.